Information Governance Leadership and Vision

 Value

 All organizations should have data value as one of their top table initiatives.
-Typically, these initiatives fall under the umbrella of data governance (DG), a conceptual peer of IG, which builds a picture of the data streams and assets which underpin the value of the organization and seeks to identify insights and opportunities to grow that value.
+Historically, these initiatives fall under the umbrella of data governance (DG), a conceptual peer of IG, which builds a picture of the data streams and assets which underpin the value of the organization and seeks to identify insights and opportunities to grow that value.
 Traditionally, the nature of unstructured data, and the associated records management discipline, has led IG to be founded in compliance, risk and efficiency.
-However, with most unstructured data now being ‘born digital’ and records and information professionals bringing competencies in its management at scale, the time is ripe for IG to join the data value party.
-Indeed, a strong IG capability should consider value a necessary next step while the most forward-thinking organizations could event lead their IG effort with value-based performance measures.
+However, with a rapidly increasing demand for generative AI powered workflows the time is ripe for IG to join the data value party.
+Indeed, a strong IG capability should consider its role in the provision of clean, quality datasets for generative AI a critical opportunity as a vanguard in their IG effort.

-In short, when organizations seek to organize unstructured data in way that enables it to be drawn upon in some value stream, this necessitates governance standards and practices to that data, all of which are the daily business of IG.
-IG leaders should therefore be placing value high on their agenda and ask themselves how they can bring unstructured data into the organization’s information architecture and create trusted, valuable data streams from unstructured data.
+In short, when organizations seek to organize unstructured data in way that enables it to be drawn upon in generative AI workflows, this necessitates governance standards and practices across that data, all of which are the daily business of IG.
+IG leaders should therefore be placing value high on their agenda and ask themselves how they can secure a role in these new practices for innovation.
 We’ll give examples in a later article, but by way of a look ahead, we’ve seen contracts management, engineering and technical drawings, training data sets and geological mineralization concepts spawn from strong IG programs and contribute to the organization’s bottom line.

 Zero Dark Data